 The pattern spans different religions and faiths and for many, the motif represents the seed of life, growth and eternity whilst for others it is a symbol of freedom, mysticism and counterculture.
 In the 1960s musical icons such as The Beatles began visiting India, sharing its music, culture and philosophy.
 Paisley became widely adopted by musicians and artists as a symbol for rebellion and progress.
 It became a statement of non-conformity and has been linked with encouraging a spirit of multi-culturalism in the UK, representing solidarity across faiths and cultures.

 Much like the sprawling Borough of Camden, Paisley is a pattern that meanders and takes you on a journey in different directions.
 The pattern of our lives give shape to our memories.
 We make our mark through the lines we travel, the twists and turns we take and small flourishes made.
 As part of Project Paisley textile artist, Saj Fareed, will design a Paisley pattern for Camden inspired by the diverse designs, stories and journeys shared through Project Paisley workshops.

 Explore what Paisley means to you, share your memories of this unique pattern and learn how to make beautiful designs with a variety of materials from drawing and collage to printing and stamping.
 Free workshops open to all ages will take place in Camden throughout July and August with the final Project Paisley design going on show at Swiss Cottage Library in September.

-Spot the Paisley all around you!
 Maybe it’s a droplet design in a garden gate or an elaborate design in the lady’s scarf sitting in front of you on the bus.
 Get snapping and share your everyday Paisley photos on social media using the hashtag #ProjectPaisley and #CamdenKala